-The baby’s mother was prescribed a cream to treat her back pain resulting from a workers’ compensation injury, which contained an antidepressant, pain reliever and cough suppressant.
+The baby’s mother was prescribed a cream to treat her back pain resulting from a workers’ compensation injury, which contained an antidepressant, pain reliever, and cough suppressant.
 The compound cream was not properly labeled with her name, what the prescription was for or how to use it, according to the mother’s attorney during the ongoing investigation.
-The patient applied the cream at home as instructed by her doctor and then tended to her baby, preparing his bottle, playing with him and letting him suck on her fingers.
+The patient applied the cream at home as instructed by her doctor and then tended to her baby, preparing his bottle, playing with him, and letting him suck on her fingers.

 The next morning the baby was unresponsive and had died due to multiple drug intoxication.
-The prescribing physician was indicted for involuntary manslaughter June 2014.
+The prescribing physician was indicted for involuntary manslaughter in June 2014.

 Safety (and Necessity) First